 Being the largest and most highly rated search engine means maintaining quality and supplying the users with a positive experience to return the next time.
 To keep Google happy with you, take note of these guidelines.

 Responsive Web Design

-With Google moving towards mobile first indexing, it is time to prioritize mobile platforms.
+With Google moving towards mobile-first indexing, it is time to prioritize mobile platforms.
 Even so, developing solely for mobile will only end up cutting out the other users, which can rack up negative experience for them.
-With responsive web design, you can be sure to fulfill needs of users from all devices.
+With responsive web design, you can be sure to fulfill users’ needs from all devices.

 Loading Time Matters

 Surveys conclude that users will abandon a site if it takes more than 5 seconds to load.
 Streamline your web design to load faster since Google measures the load time and bases rankings on them as well.

 Google is very intelligent when it comes to recognizing quality content and it is a critical element that it factors for rankings.
 Content which is helpful for users and original in quality will automatically elevate your rankings in Google.
 Its popularity on social media is also evaluated, so promoting content on these platforms is also a good idea.
 On the other hand, plagiarism and black hat SEO will land you in a tight spot, with Google banning not only your content but also site from its searches.

 While it may seem complicated to aim for positive user experience and high Google rankings at the same time, the truth is both are deeply interlinked.
 Since Google bases its SERPs on how the users responded, optimizing for one automatically sets the grounds for modifying for the other.
 By keeping both in check, you can be sure that the users benefit from the helpful content from your site and Google continues to display it high on its rankings.